benschw/srv-lb/README.md

 	}

-You can either default to using the resolv.conf from your system, specifying it when configuring the library, or set it as an ENV variable (e.g. `SRVLB_HOST=127.0.0.1:8600`)
+When selecting a DNS server, you can default to using the value from your system's resolv.conf, specify it explicitely when configuring the library, or set it as an ENV variable (e.g. `SRVLB_HOST=127.0.0.1:8600` to connect to a local consul agent) at run time.

 ## Example:
 ### Default Load Balancer